Kattsafe

 Contact Kattsafe for Compliant Fall Protection

 OSHA standards say that ladders must be able to support their maximum intended load.
 Portable ladders specifically must be able to support four times their maximum intended load.
-At Kattsafe, we offer a variety of ladder styles and safety gear in our KATTSAFE series:
+At Kattsafe, we offer a variety of ladder styles and safety gear in our Kattsafe series:

 • Standard fixed ladders: Our vertical fixed ladders come in a variety of kits to fit your unique needs.
 They are modular and manufactured of high-tensile aluminum, prepared to meet every security standard.